 HABC may, at any time, require a program participant to provide evidence that the circumstances leading to a rent decrease remain in effect.
-Furthermore, the participant is required to report such changes within thirty (30) calendar days of their occurrence (see section Interim Reexamination Prompted by Changes in Income and section Interim Reexamination Prompted by Changes in Household Composition).
+Furthermore, the participant is required to report household composition changes within thirty (30) calendar days of their occurrence (see section Interim Reexamination Prompted by Changes in Household Composition).

 Any increase in income must be reported on the next regular annual, biennial, triennial recertification as applicable.
-Exceptions to this requirement include required reporting of increases in income between regular reexaminations for families claiming zero income.
+Exceptions to this requirement include the required reporting of increases in income between regular reexaminations for families claiming zero income.